stefanosiano/PowerfulImageView/README.md

 Tips
 ----

-Options may be overwheilming.
+Options (especially progress options) may be overwheilming.
 Also, you should have a consistent UI.
-So, you should define a custom style for the progress options, configuring all the aspects of the PowerfulImageView progress, and then use your own style anywhere you need.
+So, you should define a custom style, configuring all the aspects of the PowerfulImageView progress, and then use your own style anywhere you need.
 This is good for theming, too!
 You can then apply custom styles for shapes, if you want.
 To do so, you just need to add your configuration in your styles.xml file like this:

 ```